xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2          | Zero values                  |
 | 3          | Interpolated                 |

-Plot\_Visible    is a logical value that if TRUE plots only visible data.
+Plot\_Visible&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that if TRUE plots only visible data.
 If FALSE, all cells in the selection are plotted.

-Size\_With\_Window    is a logical value that if TRUE allows the chart to resize with window.
+Size\_With\_Window&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that if TRUE allows the chart to resize with window.
 If FALSE, chart will not size with window.

 **Remarks**